Zero-Shot vs. Few-Shot Prompting: Choosing the Right Approach for Your AI Model

 Few-shot prompting essentially primes the model, creating a pseudo-training session that lets it adapt quickly to new contexts or specialized tasks without requiring extensive re-training.

-Advantages of few shot prompting
+Advantages of few-shot prompting

 - Improved Accuracy: Few-shot prompting helps the model generate more accurate responses by establishing a clearer context through examples.